SteeltoeOSS/Samples/Management/src/ActuatorWeb/README.md

 ## Running on Tanzu Platform for Cloud Foundry

 1. Run the `cf push` command to deploy from source (you can monitor logs with `cf logs actuator-web-management-sample`)
-    * When deploying to Windows, binaries must be built locally before push.
+    * When deploying to Windows (or to see `git.properties` in the Info actuator response*), binaries must be built locally before push.
 Use the following commands instead:

       ```shell
       dotnet publish -r win-x64 --self-contained
       cf push -f manifest-windows.yml -p bin/Release/net8.0/win-x64/publish
       ```

+      > [!NOTE]
+      > * These applications use the GitInfo NuGet package to write a `git.properties` if the .git folder is found.
+      > When the staging process runs on Cloud Foundry, that information is not available.
+      > If you want to see git properties returned when the application is running on Cloud Foundry, publish the application before pushing.

 1. Copy the value of `routes` in the output and open in your browser
 1. Refer to [ActuatorApi README](../ActuatorApi/README.md#running-on-tanzu-platform-for-cloud-foundry) for additional